Liposuction Procedures, Risks & Recovery

 • Damage to internal organs

-How much scarring you have really depends on the procedure you had done and the skill of the cosmetic surgeon who operated on you.
-It is however, difficult to predict how much scarring a person will get because different people heal differently and so can develop different types of scars.
+How much scarring you have really depends on your procedure and the skill of the surgeon who operated on you.
+It is, however, difficult to predict how much scarring a person will get, because different people heal differently and so can develop different types of scars.

 Death